General Game Rules

 Blitz and Penalties

-- If there is an offense penalty on the play, the blitzing team can accept the penalty, if the penalty is accepted the blitzing team will maintain their blitz
+Offensive Penalty: If there is an offense penalty on the play, the defense can accept the penalty, if the penalty is accepted defense will maintain their blitz.

 Overtime Rules